-A topic that is currently gathering a lot of interest in the games research community is how player behavior in-game relates to the subjective experience of playing a game.
-The implications are obvious: if we can analyze the behavior of a player and find out whether or not the player is having a good experience playing the game, and if not why, there is a lot of revenue that we can prevent loosing from players quitting.
+A topic that is currently gathering a lot of interest in the games research community is how player behaviour in-game relates to the subjective experience of playing a game.
 However, there are some challenges towards this.

 One of the main challenges is that what we are actually doing in this situation inferring experience from behavior.
 There is a substantial amount of anectodal evidence supporting this, e.g. game user research reports at the Game Developers Conference over the past few years.
 Companies such as Microsoft and EA have released case examples that strongly indicate that in practice, and especially with experience, it is possible to go a long way towards debugging the playing experience of a game just by analyzing at behavioral telemetry data.

 Back in 2005, Nicole Lazzaro and Larry Mellon proposed the use of “fun meters” in games, essentially the collection of metrics of user behavior that are indicative of whether or not the players are enjoying the gaming experience.
 For example, looking at what people spend their money on in The Sims Online as an indicator of what entertains them in the game.
 Conversely, if it can be observed from behavioral data from a game that a player keeps dying over and over, and spends several minutes in vain trying to progress through a game level, probably that player is not enjoying the experience.

 Inferring PX from behavioral telemetry can however be prone to errors, as it is not possible to verify whether conclusions drawn from behavioral analysis are correct unless some form of measure of the playing experience is used, e.g. a survey or interview questions.
 Towards solving this issue, method triangulation is the key, e.g. obtaining both an experience measure and behavioral telemetry.